 8. Take in Cape Town’s natural sights and sounds

-For the penguin lovers, you will thoroughly enjoy Boulders Beach Penguins Sanctuary, home to the rare African penguin.
+For the penguin lovers, you will thoroughly enjoy Boulders Beach Penguins Sanctuary along the Cape Peninsula, home to the rare African penguin.
 Here, the boardwalk takes you up close to the adorable penguins, as they swim and search for food.
-This is an all-year round destination, but opening hours differ depending on the month.
+This is an all-year round destination, but opening hours differ depending on the month so make sure to get the timing right before planning your day trip.

-Things to note and prepare for your trip:
+Things to do, note and prepare in advance for your trip:

 - Driving is a must in South Africa to get around, as there is minimal public transport.